rlnorthcutt/component/README.txt

 larry at garfieldtech dot com
 http://www.garfieldtech.com/

-This module was originally developed for www.Star-Fleet.com and released under the GNU General Public License v2.
+This module was originally developed for www.Star-Fleet.com.